etsakanika/etsakanika/README.md

 - 👋 Hello there!
-My name is **Evangelia Tsakanika** and I am a final year undergraduate student at the Department of Computer science and Biomedical Informatics (http://dib.uth.gr/) at the University of Thessaly in Lamia, Greece.
+My name is **Evangelia Tsakanika** and I am a recent graduate student of the Department of Computer science and Biomedical Informatics (http://dib.uth.gr/) at University of Thessaly in Lamia, Greece and an aspiring **researcher and tech professional**.
-- 💡 My research interests include **Neurophysiology, Neuroscience, Machine Learning, Embedded Computer Systems in Biomedicine and Bioengineering**.
+- 💡 My research interests include **Machine Learning, AI, Data Science, Embedded Computer Systems in Biomedicine and Bioengineering**.
-- 🚀 **Technical Skills**: Python, C, Java, Matlab, Arduino.
+- 🚀 **Technical Skills**: Python, SQL, C, Java, Matlab, Arduino.

 - 📩 How to reach me:
      - Email: evangelia.tsakanika@gmail.com | etsakanika@uth.gr